Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Will insurance pay for foundation issues caused by a burst pipe?

-Yes — in most cases, if a pipe bursts suddenly and the resulting water damage leads to foundation damage, your dwelling coverage (Coverage A) can help pay for the structural repairs.
-The key word is sudden — the event must be accidental and unexpected, not the result of a slow, unnoticed leak.
+Yes, in most cases.
+If a pipe bursts suddenly and the resulting water damage leads to foundation damage, your dwelling coverage (Coverage A) can help pay for the structural repairs.
+The key word is sudden: the event must be accidental and unexpected, not the result of a slow, unnoticed leak.
 Your insurer will likely cover the resulting water and structural damage, but not the cost of repairing the burst pipe itself.
-Always get a plumber's report and structural assessment to support your claim.
+Learn more about how plumbing coverage works in standard policies.

 What is a foundation endorsement, and do I need one?

 A foundation endorsement is an optional add-on to your homeowners policy that expands coverage for foundation-related events beyond standard policy limits.
-Texas offers the HO-04-68 endorsement for water seepage under slabs; Florida insurers must offer a sinkhole loss endorsement for broader ground-collapse protection.
-These riders are especially valuable in high-risk areas.
-Ask your insurance agent what foundation endorsements are available in your state — the additional premium is often modest compared to potential repair costs.
+Texas offers the HO-04-68 endorsement for water seepage under slabs, capped at 15% of Coverage A and costing $100 to $400 per year.
+Florida insurers must offer a sinkhole loss endorsement for broader ground-collapse protection.
+These riders are especially valuable in high-risk areas where a single repair can cost $10,000 or more.

 Is slab leak damage covered by home insurance?

 Slab leak coverage depends entirely on what caused the leak.
-If a pipe beneath your slab bursts suddenly and unexpectedly, your homeowners policy may cover the resulting water damage to your floors, walls, and foundation structure.
+If a pipe beneath your slab bursts suddenly and unexpectedly, your homeowners policy may cover the resulting water damage to your floors, walls, and foundation structure (with the average 2026 slab leak repair running $2,280).
 However, it will not pay to repair the pipe itself, and gradual leaks from aging or corroded pipes are typically excluded.
-A service line endorsement can help fill this gap by covering underground pipe repair costs.
-For a deeper look at all water damage scenarios, see our guide on water damage and home insurance coverage.
+A service line endorsement (typically $50 to $150/year) can help fill this gap.

 Does home insurance cover foundation damage from earthquakes or sinkholes?

-Standard homeowners insurance does not cover foundation damage caused by earthquakes or sinkholes — these are excluded under earth movement clauses.
+Standard homeowners insurance does not cover foundation damage caused by earthquakes or sinkholes; these are excluded under earth movement clauses.
 To be protected, you need separate policies or endorsements.
-In California and other high-seismic states, a dedicated earthquake policy is essential.
-In Florida, the mandatory CGCC coverage provides limited protection, but a voluntary sinkhole loss endorsement offers much broader coverage.
-If you live in a region prone to either hazard, earthquake insurance or a sinkhole endorsement should be a serious consideration.
+In California and other high-seismic states, a dedicated CEA earthquake policy is essential and offers retrofit discounts plus grants up to $3,000 through Earthquake Brace + Bolt.
+In Florida, mandatory CGCC coverage provides limited protection, but a voluntary sinkhole loss endorsement offers much broader coverage.
+See our earthquake insurance and sinkhole insurance guides for more.

 Compare Home Insurance Plans in Ohio